 The only way to prevent sepsis is to prevent infection.
 The most effective way to reduce the spread of infection is through regular and thorough hand washing.
 Vaccinations for preventable diseases, such as influenza (the flu), shingles, and some types of pneumonia are also important.
 If there is an infection, early recognition and treatment can help reduce the risk of it triggering sepsis.

-Not all cases of sepsis can be prevented.
-Sometimes infections aren’t detected and sometimes infections don’t respond well to treatments.
+We can’t prevent all sepsis cases.
+Sometimes infections aren’t detected, and sometimes infections don’t respond well to treatments.
 In these cases, it is important to know what to watch for.
-The earlier sepsis is recognized and treated, the better the outcome.
-Think TIME for the most basic of symptoms.
-If your loved one is showing a combination of these symptoms, contact your doctor, go to the emergency room, or call 911, and say, “I suspect sepsis.”
+The earlier we recognize sepsis and treat it, the better the outcome.

 Would you like to share your story about sepsis or read about others who have had sepsis?
 Please visit Faces of Sepsis, where you will find hundreds of stories from survivors and tributes to those who died from sepsis.